amchess/ShashChess/README.md

 When BrainLearn starts a new game or when we have max 8 pieces on the chessboard, the learning is activated and the hash table updated each time the engine has a best score at a depth >= 4 PLIES, according to Stockfish aspiration window.

-At the engine loading, there is an automatic merge to experience.bin files, if we put the other ones, based on the following convention:
+At the engine loading, there is an automatic merge to experience.exp files, if we put the other ones, based on the following convention:

-&lt;fileType&gt;&lt;qualityIndex&gt;.bin
+&lt;fileType&gt;&lt;qualityIndex&gt;.exp

 where

-- _fileType=&quot;experience&quot;/&quot;bin&quot;_
+- _fileType=experience_
 - _qualityIndex_ , an integer, incrementally from 0 on based on the file&#39;s quality assigned by the user (0 best quality and so on)

 N.B.